-The Axolotl Salamander (Ambystoma mexicanum) (pronounced ACK-suh-LAH-tuhl) is a medium sized amphibian that is native to lakes close to Mexico City.
+The Axolotl Salamander (Ambystoma mexicanum) (pronounced ACK-suh-LAH-tuhl) is a medium-sized amphibian that is native to lakes close to Mexico City.
 It is most closely related to the tiger salamander which inhabits the waters in a similar region of Mexico.
 It is also known as the Mexican Walking Fish, although it is an amphibian, not a fish.

 The Axolotl is neotenic, which means that they reach adulthood without undergoing metamorphosis.
-They do not go from larval to adult form.
+They do not go from larval to an adult form.
 Instead of developing lungs and taking to land, the adults remain aquatic and gilled.
 The gilled larval form becomes sexually mature and reproduces.
 Axolotl salamanders live their entire lives in water, never emerging onto land.

 Axolotls have been known to live past 20 years, but it is unusual to find an individual older than 10 years.